piwaneczko/qt6-semi-transparent/README.md

 # qt6-semi-transparency-example

-Project developed for reproduction semi transparency bug in Qt6 for Windows 11
+Project developed for reproduction semi transparency bug in Qt6 and Windows 11

 ## Environment variables